-Stock transfer forms are the documents used to transfer shares in UK companies.
-They record the details of a share transfer – the buyer and seller, the number and type of shares and how much is being paid for them, otherwise known as the ‘consideration’.
+Stock transfer forms are documents used to transfer shares in UK companies limited by shares.
+These forms record the details of share transfers, including the names of the buyers and sellers, the number and types of shares, and how much is being paid for them (the ‘consideration’).

-Do I need to notify Companies House of a share transfer?
+Do I need to notify Companies House of share transfers?

-Also, Companies House should be informed of the share transfer by filing a new Confirmation Statement (Companies House form CS01).
-Quality Company Formations provide a Confirmation Statement Service at a cost of £34.99 plus VAT.
-This service can also be purchased by existing customers from the Shop area within their Online Customer Portal.
+Companies House should be informed of any share transfers on the next annual confirmation statement (Companies House form CS01).
+Quality Company Formations provides a Confirmation Statement Service at a cost of £44.99 plus VAT.
+This service can also be purchased by existing customers from the Shop area within our Online Customer Portal.

 Do I need to inform HMRC and pay stamp duty?

-- Where share transfers have a sale value or ‘chargeable consideration’ of £1,000 or less, including shares that are gifted, i.e. for ‘nil’ consideration, HMRC do not need notified and stamp duty is not required to be paid; however, Certificate 1 on the rear of the share transfer form requires to be completed and signed.
+- Where share transfers have a sale value, or ‘chargeable consideration’, of £1,000 or less, there is no requirement to notify HMRC or pay any stamp duty.
+This includes shares that are given for ‘nil’ consideration (i.e., gifted to someone).
+However, Certificate 1 on the reverse of the stock transfer form must be completed and signed.

-- Where share transfers are classified as exempt of stamp duty, e.g. shares are left to someone in a will, HMRC do not need notified; however, Certificate 2 on the rear of the stock transfer form requires being completed and signed.
+- Where share transfers are classified as exempt of stamp duty – e.g., shares that are left to someone in a will – there is no need to notify HMRC of the transfer.
+However, Certificate 2 on the reverse of the stock transfer form must be completed and signed.

 In some cases, there may be restrictions on the transfer of shares.
-It is therefore essential to check the articles of association and shareholders’ agreements (if applicable) before allowing the process to begin.
-Such restrictions may include pre-emption rights or obstacles to the directors’ power to authorise share transfers.
+Therefore, it is essential to check the company’s articles of association and shareholders’ agreement (if one exists) before allowing the process to begin.
+Such restrictions may include pre-emption rights, buy-back options, and obstacles that prohibit directors from authorising share transfers.